 5. To help those whose family life has met with adversity

 Branch Secretary: Miss Elizabeth Bromley

-Yockleton Mothers’ Union meets on the 3rd Tuesday in each month usually in the home of one of its members.
+Yockleton Mothers’ Union meets on the 3rd Tuesday in each month usually in the home of one of its members or in Church.
 At the moment we have 10 members, and membership is open to both men and women.
 Membership is open to all who have been baptised in the name of the Holy Trinity and who declare their support for the Aims and Objectives of the society.

 Although few in numbers we are an active branch, taking part in many varied activities.